lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection.md

 ## Create the Smart Contracts

-When creating smart contracts representing digital assets on LUKSO, you will need to specify the token type and data keys for the 📄 [LSP4 Digital Asset Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata) that will be stored in the 🗂️ [ERC725Y](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) storage of the Universal Profile.
+When creating smart contracts representing digital assets on LUKSO, you will need to specify the token type and data keys for the 📄 [LSP4 Digital Asset Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata) that will be stored in the 🗂️ [ERC725Y](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) storage of the Digital Asset.
 There are three different token types:

 - `0` = Token
 - `1` = NFT